 6 Things Everyone Needs to Know to Reduce Health Insurance Liens in Florida

 Health insurance liens attach to settlement proceeds when your health insurance pays for treatment needed due to a personal injury and you receive a settlement.
+It's almost always better for the injured plaintiff to allow their health insurance to pay for their accident-related treatment, learn more here.

 Most health insurance plans have language in their policy that entitles them to claim a health insurance lien.
 If lien language is in your health insurance policy, you would have agreed to reimbursement when you signed the policy.
 Most people are not aware of the legal effects of the policy language.
 They only become aware of the health insurance lien after an injury.
 If you have to deal with a health insurance lien, there are a few things you should know.